Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

 ### Installation

 {{< alert type="warning" >}}
-You must configure your box (or DHCP server) to assign static IP of your DNS-Sinkhole
+**Note**: Ensure your router (or DHCP server) assigns a static IP address to your DNS sinkhole.
 {{< /alert >}}

 {{< split 6 6 >}}
 #### Pi-Hole

-[More information](https://docs.pi-hole.net/) in official Pi-Hole documentation
+For more information, refer to the official Pi-Hole documentation [here](https://docs.pi-hole.net/).

 ``` yml
 version: "3"